CoLAB-ATLANTIC/odata_api/CONTRIBUTING.md

     cd odata_api
     ```

-3. Create a new branch from for your changes:
+3. Create a new branch from `main` for your changes:
     ```
     git checkout -b my-branch
     ```